kumahq/kuma/docs/madr/decisions/049-meshexternalservice-api.md

     * **address**: defines an address to which a user want to send a request.
 Is possible to provide `domain`, `ip` and `unix` sockets
     * **port**: defines a port of a destination.
   * **tls**: provides a TLS configuration when proxy is resposible for a TLS origination
     * **enabled**: defines if proxy should originate TLS.
-If no certs provided uses default system bundled.
+If no certs provided uses default system bundle.
+More details in section: Default CA certificate
     * **version**: section for providing version specification.
       * **min**: defines minmum supported version.
 One of `TLS_AUTO`, `TLSv1_0`, `TLSv1_1`, `TLSv1_2`, `TLSv1_3`
       * **max**: defines maximum supported version.
 One of `TLS_AUTO`, `TLSv1_0`, `TLSv1_1`, `TLSv1_2`, `TLSv1_3`